WebOrigami/docs/src/eg/intro.md

 ## Inspect a live web site

-Using `eg` to work with graphs at a high level means that many tasks which were previously tedious or difficult can become easy.

-For example, it's generally not easy today to immediately see the complete contents of a web site.
-But if a web site is modeled as an explorable graph, and the server follows a simple protocol for implementing the Explorable interface, viewing a portion of a site (or the entire site) becomes trivial.

 The web site you're reading now supports viewing its contents as an explorable graph, so you can reference it directly in `eg`.
-For example, this site includes a route `/samples/greetings/`, and you can view the files there just by passing that URL to `eg`:
+For example, this site includes a route [/samples/greetings/](/samples/greetings/), and you can pass that URL to `eg` to view the files there:

 ```console
 $ eg https://explorablegraph.org/samples/greetings/